 Membership in Eximious Flying Club offers pilots and prospective pilots experiences, opportunities, economies, and comradeship, that are difficult or impossible to find in a flight school or shared-ownership situation.
+We fly a wide variety of aircraft which accommodate most missions and skill levels.
 We pride ourselves on the quality of our members and our aircraft, and our ongoing commitment to creating the best general aviation experience possible for our members, families, friends, and community.

 Eximious has much to offer current pilots, students, and anyone interested in aviation:

 Eximious Flying Club is organized around an equity-based membership model, which offers its members many advantages over fee-based membership or FBO rentals.

 EFC has a long-standing reputation for keeping reliable, safe aircraft.
 Equity membership ensures that members take “pride of ownership” in their aircraft, and our financial stability ensures that we can and do promptly resolve even major problems when they occur, and do so without undue burden on our members or their shared resources.
 In over 60 years of operation we have never imposed a levy on our members to acquire or repair an aircraft.
 Also, unlike many equity-based clubs, our members' shares are true equity; they can appreciate with the value of our aircraft, and a departing member may sell his or her interest to a qualified buyer without penalty.